Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogue.md

 ## Changing Dialogues

 The `/dialogue` command is also used to change the dialogue of an NPC.
 Unlike the `/dialogue open` command, this command has no effect until a player opens the NPC dialogue manually.
-This syntax looks like this: `/dialogue change <npc: target> <sceneName:string> [player: target]`
+This syntax looks like this: `/dialogue change <npc: target> <sceneName: string> [player: target]`

 -   `<npc: target>`: A selector pointing to the NPC to change the dialogue of.
--   `<sceneName:string>`: A string matching the `scene_tag` of the dialogue to be shown.
+-   `<sceneName: string>`: A string matching the `scene_tag` of the dialogue to be shown.
 -   `[player: target]`: A selector pointing to the player who will see the updated dialogue.
 Optional, if not present, all player will be affected.

 For example, the following command would change the nearest NPC's dialogue to `example` for a random player.